 Welding Carbon Steel

-Carbon steel is by far the most common metal that is welded.
-Chosen for its relatively low-cost, it is easily cut, formed and welded.
-It is primarily chosen for its strength and versatility, although normally it needs to be coated, whether with paint, powder coating or by galvanising.
+Chosen for its relative low-cost, carbon steel is easily cut, formed and welded.
+It is strong and versatile, although normally it needs to be coated, whether with paint, powder coating or by galvanising.

-Carbon steel is available with varying levels of carbon content; these are grouped as per the following:
+Steel is available with varying levels of carbon content:

 • Low (or mild) carbon steel